 I love going on dates.
 And most girls do.
 Who doesn’t love the potential of meeting someone amazing?
-What I don’t love is the effort that a girl has to put when getting ready for a date.
+What I don’t love is the effort that a girl has to put in when getting ready for a date.

-Now, I know what you’re thinking, if a lady was going on a first date, why would she have to shave her legs?
+Now, I know what you’re thinking if a lady was going on a first date, why would she have to shave her legs?
 And if she does, is this the type of girl you’re looking for?

 Don’t jump to conclusions and thoughts of getting lucky fellas.
 Focus!

 No girl wants to be panicking that her date can see her winter legs poking through her tights.
-Being her best self includes removing every inch of hair and covering every blemish, and just generally spending a good few hours buffing, waxing, plucking, painting and moisturizing just so she feels the best version of herself she can be.
+Being her best self includes removing every inch of hair and covering every blemish, and just generally spending a good few hours buffing, waxing, plucking, painting, and moisturizing just so she feels the best version of herself she can be.

 It may be enough for you to just have a quick shave and a spritz of cologne to be date ready, and us ladies aren’t judging you for that.
 I’m sure, if we could get away with such a quick beauty regime we would.
 But just know that is not the case.
-It takes a lot of product to be this pretty.
+It takes a lot of products to be this pretty.

 The perfect outfit